-The Designated Lead must make it clear to all staff that if Duncan Marshall or Hannah Pugh, Sarah Craven, Bobby Kaur or Adam Williams or a member of the Senior Leadership Team is not available, then this should not delay in sharing any concerns about a child to the Safeguarding Advisors Team via the Family Connect Team on 01952 385385 (Telford Team).
+The Designated Lead must make it clear to all staff that if Duncan Marshall or Bobby Kaur, Adam Williams, Steve Aston or a member of the Senior Leadership Team is not available, then this should not delay in sharing any concerns about a child to the Safeguarding Advisors Team via the Family Connect Team on 01952 385385 (Telford Team).
 However, this Academy will ensure that there is always a DSL on site for Child Protection and Safeguarding issues.

 The Designated Lead keeps all written records of concerns about a child even if there is no need to make an immediate referral for action; this will include any e-technology use issues that may cause indirect abuse to a child.
-E-Safety will be treated as any other form of abuse and recognition that bullying can occur in all four defined categories of abuse (Part 1 'Keeping Children Safe in Education' p11 and 'What to do if you're worried a child is being abused 'March 2015.
+E-Safety will be treated as any other form of abuse and recognition that bullying can occur in all four defined categories of abuse (Part 1 'Keeping Children Safe in Education' and 'What to do if you're worried a child is being abused 'March 2015.